TheNebulo/TheNebulo/README.md

 ### About Me 👨‍💻

 Hiya, I'm Amir.
-I'm a student learning software engineering by working on all sorts of projects, large and small.
+I'm a student learning computer and software engineering by working on all sorts of projects, large and small.

-I'm strong in the following languages (or try to be) :
+I'm strong in the following languages and frameworks (or try to be) :
 - Python 🐍
 - Java ☕
 - HTML/CSS/JS 🌐
 - C# 🪟
+- Flask 🌶️
+- Electron ⚛️
+- Unity 🧊

+You can find code snippets and demo projects of mine in my [CodeLib](https://github.com/TheNebulo/CodeLib).

 ### Projects (Past and Future) 🛠️